kserbouty/moviedb/README.md

-# MovieDb API
+# MovieDB

-Reproduction of resources send by The Movie Database API.
+Reproduction of resources from The Movie Database API.

 ## Visuals